samdalton/dotfiles2/README.markdown

-# hobbs copies holman doing dotfiles
+# sam copies hobbs copies holman doing dotfiles

 you might want to [read the original post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).